Ryouh/Feats-Revisited/Feats.md

 ### Will to Live

 You are hard to get rid of.
-You gain the following benefit:

 * When you succeed on 2 death saving throws you can regain 1 hit point.
 If you do so you can use your reaction to move up to half your movement.
 Once you use this feature, you must finish a short or long rest before you can use it again.